You should apply for admission to the University using the University’s online GRADSAF (Graduate Admission and Scholarship Application Form) if you:

 - two outstanding references from senior University staff at your most recent University

-- fluency in the English language – recent IELTS test with an overall band score of at least 7.0 with not less than 7.0 in speaking, listening and writing, and 6.5 in reading) or a TOEFL Internet with a minimum total of 100 (minimum 25 in each element).
+- fluency in the English language – a recent IELTS test with an overall band score of at least 7.0 (with not less than 7.0 in speaking, listening and writing, and 6.5 in reading) or a TOEFL Internet with a minimum total of 100 (minimum 25 in each element).